yaise/katas2024-samb/README.md

 - **Next.js router** - this is the server-side routing of requests into the Node.js server.
 Next.js has file-based routing that will be used.
 - **Routes** - routes contain the UI components and business logic for the particular route.
   - **Resumes route** - this handles all requests related to resumes: uploading, managing, viewing as well as summarizing and viewing suggestions.
+    - For the user to see SMART tips, the LLM gateway is called.
+To generate a SMART summary of the resume, we use a prompt for extracting SMART tips and recommendations, then show that to the user, so they can update their resume.
+    - Once the user marks the resume as "ready" to be submitted, the resume is anonymized and and a SMART summary is generated via the LLM gateway, then passed to the [Matcher](#matcher) service for further processing.
   - **Sign in route** - handles the authentication-specific requests for establishing user sessions.
 This also handles password resets and other user registration issues.
   - **Metrics route** - handles viewing and analyzing various metrics about ClearView.
   - **Billing route** - handles everything relating to billing and charging customers for resumes.
   - **Matches route** - exposes the ability to query matches for job descriptions and resumes.
+    - This queries the [matcher](#matcher) service for any
   - **Jobs route** - handles requests about jobs and descriptions.
 This allows CRUD on job descriptions.
 - **Persistence layer** - abstracts persistence to database/file store.
 - **Metrics layer** - abstracts persistence and querying of metrics.